Buffalo Creek Vacations: Sleep in a Caboose Where the Buffalo Roam in NC

 I thought the family who runs Buffalo Creek Vacations was just so down-to-earth, welcoming, and happy to answer all my questions.
 They have been in the hospitality business for about 19 years and have worked extremely hard to make the farm and the experience of the guests all top-notch.

 And really, you cannot beat the location.
-There are so many things to do not only on the property but within an hour that you cannot be bored.
+There are so many things to do, not only on the property but within an hour drive, that you cannot be bored.

-Also, the communication from Buffalo Creek Vacation was excellent.
+Also, the communication from Buffalo Creek Vacations was excellent.
 I got emails before I was set to go with relevant information.
-The phone numbers of Cheryl and the other family members on the property are displayed in the caboose and on the front of the shop window so if you need anything at all, the family is easily accessible.
+The phone numbers of Cheryl and the other family members on the property are displayed in the caboose and on the front of the shop window.
+If you need anything at all, the family is easily accessible.

-While I’m not a train enthusiast myself, I still really enjoyed the stay, especially the model trains at Agapeland.
+While I’m not a train enthusiast, I still really enjoyed the stay, especially the model trains at Agapeland.
 If you are a train enthusiast, oh my gosh, you won’t want to leave this place!

-You can find Buffalo Creek Vacations on AirBnB and VRBO but you can also book direct, saving you a lot on fees.
+You can find Buffalo Creek Vacations on AirBnB and VRBO, but you can also book direct and save a lot on fees.

-Rates depend upon season and weekend/weekdays and are available to view on their website
+Rates depend upon season and weekend/weekdays and are available on their website.

-For Kidding Around readers, Buffalo Creek Vacation is offering 5% off their rate when you enter promo code KIDGVL.
+For Kidding Around readers, Buffalo Creek Vacations is offering 5% off their rate when you enter promo code KIDGVL.

 Buffalo Creek Vacations